Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Peter Moxham was elected President again with Paul Render as Vice-President.
 Robin McConville was Secretary with Geoff Sanders as Treasurer.

 Don Pike joined the Club in August 1980.
 Don was a member of the Club until 2008 when due to ill health he did not renew his membership.
 In November 1980 Judy Blake (now Morris) joined the Club.
 Judy is a Life Member of the Club and still regularly attends Club events.
-Attendence again increased during the year, averaging 25 with up to 35 members at one meeting.
+Attendance again increased during the year, averaging 25 with up to 35 members at one meeting.

 1981